plone/training/theming/creating-customizing-templates.rst

 Overriding a Plone template
 ===========================

-A large part of the Plone UI are provided by BrowserView or Viewlet templates.
+A large part of the Plone UI is provided by BrowserView and Viewlet templates.

-All viewlets and there managers (sortable containers) you can see when you call the url ``./@@manage-viewlets``).
+You can see all viewlets and their managers (sortable containers) when you view the url ``./@@manage-viewlets``).

-.. note:: to override them from the ZMI, you can go to ``./portal_view_customizations``.
+.. note:: To override them from the ZMI, you can go to ``./portal_view_customizations``.

-To overrides them from your theme product, the easiest way is to use ``z3c.jbot`` (Just a Bunch of Templates).
+To override them from your theme product, the easiest way is to use ``z3c.jbot`` (Just a Bunch of Templates).

-Since jbot is already included in the bobtemplates.plone theme skeleton, you can just start using it, by putting in ``src/plonetheme/tango/browser/overrides`` all the templates you want to override.
+Since jbot is already included in the ``bobtemplates.plone`` theme skeleton, you can start using it immediately by adding all the templates you want to override in the ``src/plonetheme/tango/browser/overrides`` directory.

-But you will need to name them by prefixing the template name by its complete path to its original version.
+In order for jbot to match the override to the template which is being overridden, the name of the *new* template needs to include the complete path to the original template as a prefix (with every ``/`` replaced by ``.``).

-For instance, to override ``colophon.pt`` from plone.app.layout, knowing this template in a subfolder named ``viewlets``, you need to name it ``plone.app.layout.viewlets.colophon.pt``.
+For instance, to override ``colophon.pt`` from ``plone.app.layout``, knowing that this template is found in a subfolder named ``viewlets``, you need to name the overriding template ``plone.app.layout.viewlets.colophon.pt``.

-.. note:: ZMI > portal_view_customizations is an handy way to find the template path.
+.. note:: ZMI > portal_view_customizations is a handy way to find the template path.

 You can now restart Plone to see the effect.

 Overriding Event Item template
 ******************************

-The path to the template is ``plone/app/event/browser/event_view.pt``, so the full dotted name for our template should be: ``plone.app.event.browser.event_view.pt``.
-Create a new file with this dotted name into the overrides folder.
+The path to the original template is ``plone/app/event/browser/event_view.pt``, so the full dotted name for our replacement template should be:
+``plone.app.event.browser.event_view.pt``.
+Create a new file with this dotted name into the ``overrides`` folder.

-Let's say we want move the full text of the event item before the event details block.
+Let's say we want to move the full text of the event item to appear before the event details block.
-So we copy over the original template code and change the order of the two blocks:
+To do this, we copy over the original template code and change the order of the two blocks:

 .. code-block:: xml